 Urban plans are often paid for using a mix of development aid, funds from the central government, and local funds.
-The greater the local funding component, the more local control the city can exert over the planning process.
+The greater the local funding component, the more local control the city can exert over the process.

 Planners work with surveyors and other experts to prepare data inputs such as map layers and census information to help them make decisions about the plan.
-Plans are usually prepared after gathering data and consulting with community members and city leaders.
+Plans are usually prepared after consulting with community members and city leaders and gathering data.